-74. Hormone therapy provided in accordance with the WPATH SOC 8 and Endocrine Society Guidelines are widely recognized in the medical community as safe, effective, and medically necessary for many people with gender dysphoria.
-(See, e.g., the American Psychological Association, 2024 and 2021; American Academy of Pediatrics, 2018 (reaffirmed in 2023); the American Medical Association, 2021; the Pediatric Endocrine Society, 2021; the American College of Obstetricians and Gynecologists, 2021; the Endocrine Society, 2020; the American Academy of Family Physicians, 2020; the American Psychiatric Association, 2018; and WPATH, 2022).
-The National Commission on Correctional Health Care similarly endorses such treatment (National Commission on Correctional Health Care 2020).

-For all the reasons above, I am aware of no basis in medicine or science for prohibiting gender-affirming medical care.

-G. Harms of Denying Social Transition and Hormone Therapy

-75. The overarching goal of treatment is to eliminate the distress of gender dysphoria by aligning an individual patient's body and presentation with their internal sense of self.
+- 78. Gender-affirming medical interventions provided in accordance with the WPATH SOC 8 and Endocrine Society Guidelines are widely recognized in the medical community as safe, effective, and medically necessary for many people with gender dysphoria.
+(See, e.g., the American Psychological Association, 2024 and 2021; American Academy of Pediatrics, 2018 (reaffirmed in 2023); the American Medical Association, 2021; the Pediatric Endocrine Society, 2021; the American College of Obstetricians and Gynecologists, 2021; the Endocrine Society, 2020; the American Academy of Family Physicians, 2020; the American Psychiatric Association, 2018; and WPATH, 2022). - 79.
+For all the reasons above, I am aware of no basis in medicine or science for categorically prohibiting gender-affirming medical care. - G. Harms of a Blanket Prohibition Against Social Transition and Hormone Therapy2 - 80.
+The overarching goal of treatment is to eliminate the distress of gender dysphoria by aligning an individual patient's body and presentation with their internal sense of self.
 The denial of medically-indicated care to transgender people not only results in the prolonging of their gender dysphoria, but causes additional distress and poses other health risks, such as depression, post-traumatic stress disorder, and suicidality.
 In other words, lack of access to gender-affirming care directly contributes to poorer mental health outcomes for transgender people.
 (Owen-Smith, et al., 2018).